danielsaidi/MockingKit/README.md

+## Support My Work

+Maintaining my various [open-source tools][OpenSource] takes significant time and effort.
+You can [become a sponsor][Sponsors] to help me dedicate more time to creating, maintaining, and improving these projects.
+Every contribution, no matter the size, makes a real difference in keeping these tools free and actively developed.
+Thank you for considering!

 ## Getting started

-MockingKit lets you create mocks of any protocol or open class.
+MockingKit lets you mock any protocol or open class.
 For instance, consider this simple protocol:

 ```swift
 protocol MyProtocol {